xiewende/CPlusPlus_Algorithm/README.md

 # CPlusPlus_Algorithm
-a code repository implementing common algorithms in C++
+A code repository implementing common algorithms in C++.

+This is a repository that implements the algorithms in LeetCode.
+We divide the files according to the algorithm type, and the cpp file name is the serial-number of the corresponding LeetCode topic.

 ## environment of VScode to Run C++/C